joelstrohmeier/website/src/colophon.md

 - James Robathan (Digital leader)
 - Ben Coulson (Digital and UX specialist)

-There are, of course, so many more who have helped me and to them I truly thank you.
+There are, of course, so many more kind people who have helped me and to them I truly thank you.

 ## Cultural influences